cimentadaj/perccalc/paper/paper.md

 # Summary

-Social science research is hampered by the use of categorical variables.
+Social science research makes extensive use of categorical variables.
 This means that most variables in model definitions are a combination of categorical and ordered categorical variables, which sometimes are proxies of continuous variables such as income or years of education.
 The seriousness of this